Arizona Law on Employee Lunch Breaks [Infographic]

 In short, while Arizona employees cannot expect a lunch break as a legal right, the lack of a genuine lunch break can lead to additional compensation for an Arizona employee.

-If you have any questions about your legal rights as an Arizona employee or believe your rights have been violated, discuss your concerns with an Arizona employment lawyer.
+If you have any questions about your legal rights as an Arizona employee or believe your rights have been violated, contact us to discuss your concerns with an Arizona employment lawyer.

 Find our more about Arizona's new sick leave law.